Lonewolfenrir/FunSec/README.md

 ## Description ##

-This script was designed to automate the prediction of fungal secreted proteins from single or multiple FASTA files using a complex pipeline that contains programs for the prediction of signal peptides, trans-membrane regions, subcellular localization and endoplasmic reticulum targeting motifs.
+This script was designed to automate the prediction of fungal secreted proteins from single or multiple FASTA files, using a complex pipeline that contains programs for the prediction of signal peptides, trans-membrane regions, subcellular localization and endoplasmic reticulum targeting motifs.
 It can also be used to predict complete fungal secretomes.

 To predict signal peptides and trans-membrane regions we used two different methods and only the proteins that were predicted by both methods were selected for further analysis.
 The first method uses SignalP 4.1 and TMHMM 2.0 to predict signal peptides and trans-membrane regions respectively.
 The second method uses Phobius 1.01 which predicts both signal peptides and trans-membrane regions.
 By using two methods that rely in different approaches for their predictions we were able to reduce the rate of false positives.
 The subcellular localization prediction was made using two predictors, WolfPsort 0.2 and ProtComp 9.0 and again only the common proteins were selected.
 Finally, Ps-scan 1.86 was used with the profile of the Prosite motif entry, PS00014, to predict endoplasmic reticulum proteins.

 ## Requirements ##